We got our hands on, and feet in, the best winter boots on the market to give you our thoughts. Photo: Will Sileo//The Inertia

 Cons: Felt liner sometimes comes with you when you take the boot off

-The Sorel 1964 Pac Nylon might not be the classic Sorel Caribou design (we’re currently testing that model and will update this article when we have a verdict), but for those who shy away from leather or don’t want to shell out the big bucks for such a premium design, the 1964 Pac Nylon is a solid move.
+The Sorel 1964 Pac Nylon might not be the classic Sorel Caribou design, but for those who shy away from leather or don’t want to shell out the extra bucks for the more premium design, the 1964 Pac Nylon is a solid move.

 The boot features a waterproof nylon upper, felt lining with a Sherpa cuff at the top to keep snow out, and Sorel’s classic bombproof vulcanized rubber shell that extends from the sole up and over the toes and heel for max protection in less-than-freezing conditions.